dpasut/HugoAcademic/content/home/about.md

 # Biography

 I am a MSc Candidate at the University of Ontario Institute of Technology.
 In 2015 I completed my Bachelor's of Science in Applied and Industrial Mathematics, with a minor in Computational Science, and began my Master's in Modelling and Computational Sciences.
 I enjoy applying my knowledge learned throughout my degrees to projects of my own.
-I have experience in scientific high-preformance computing to computer graphics.
+I have experience in scientific high-performance computing to computer graphics.

 Regularly used programming languages: